-As graphic recorders, we’re constantly organizing and drawing the big ideas we’re hearing.
+As graphic recorders, we at ImageThink are constantly organizing and drawing the big ideas we’re hearing.
 In our last post, Derrick mentioned the importance of simplicity in icons and drawings in what we do.
 So, how do we do it?
-These tips and tricks will give you insight we’ve developed to draw for our clients.
+These drawing tips and tricks will give you insight we’ve developed to draw for our clients.

-Sketching out a rough idea of what you’d like to convey and where you want objects to go is a great way to start a drawing.
+Sketching out a rough idea of what you’d like to convey and where you want objects to go is a great drawing technique to use to start a drawing.
 You will easily be able to see the ‘bigger picture’ as spatial relationships between objects will become clear.

 I recommend using basic, easy shapes and combining them, which will create a ‘skeleton’ of a proportionate image.

 Don’t let your hand, wrist, or arm get tense!
 Use your whole arm from your shoulder (not from your wrist) and make large gestures.